Library & FAQs

 Frequently Asked Questions

-The project kicked off in early 2023, and a series of open houses were held in April 2023, October 2023, and February 2024.
-A fourth and final round of open houses will be held June 24 - 27, 2024 before we file our route permit application with the Minnesota Public Utilities Commission (MN PUC).
+The project kicked off in early 2023, and a series of open houses were held in April and October 2023, and February and June 2024.
+Information gathered during these open houses were considered in preparing our permit applications to the South Dakota Public Utilities Commission (SD PUC) and the Minnesota Public Utilities Commission (MN PUC).
 Learn more about our upcoming events.

-A Certificate of Need application was submitted to the MN PUC in September 2023.
-The MN PUC will hold public meetings in June 2024 before deciding on the application.
-In Q4 of 2024, a route permit application will be submitted to the MN PUC, who will review the application and hold public meetings and hearings before making a decision, which we expect to occur between mid to late 2026.
+A Certificate of Need application was submitted to the MN PUC in September 2023, and on October 3, 2024, the MN PUC approved it.
+In October 2024, a Route Permit application for the western segment (BSSA) was submitted to the MN PUC, who will review the application and hold public meetings and hearings before making a decision, which we expect to occur between mid to late 2026.
 Following this, easement acquisition will begin in Minnesota.

 After all easements have been acquired, construction will occur.
 The new line is tentatively scheduled to be complete in either 2030 or 2031.